 (b) (NO PASSIVE) You should send the package.

 The problem with this is that using the active voice of the same verb necessitates other changes in the sentence that might not necessarily be desirable.
-One involves word order: the words the premium are now at the end of the sentence rather than the beginning.
+One involves word order: the words the package are now at the end of the sentence rather than the beginning.
 This does not seem to be a major change when presented as above, but in a paragraph it can interrupt the flow of reading.
 Usually, if we choose in a paragraph to begin a sentence with a particular word, we have a reason for doing so, and beginning with a different word will have a different effect (see, for example, 37.
 Subordination: Grammar for Good Repetition).

 The other change caused by choosing the active voice is the need to introduce you.
 It may not seem to matter much whether or not you is mentioned, but again there can be very good reasons for not mentioning it.
 We may wish to sound formal (see 46.
 How to Avoid “I”, “We” and “You”), or to hide who exactly should do the sending, or simply to be polite.

 A BETTER WAY TO AVOID A PASSIVE VERB

 In general, merely using the active form of a verb whose passive form seems the natural choice in a sentence (and reordering the rest of the sentence to accommodate it) is not always a good strategy for avoiding the passive.
 One alternative that some languages allow is using the same verb in the active form with a “reflexive” pronoun – e.g. send itself in (a) above – but English lacks this option (see 143.
 Problems Using “-self” Words).

 The main problem once we decide to seek an active verb instead of a passive in this way is being able to find one.
 This is probably easier in some cases than others.